 (b) The assisted living manager unless the assisted living manager is believed to be involved with the abuse, neglect, or exploitation.]

-[(3)] (2) A licensee or an employee may be subject to a penalty imposed by the Secretary of up to $1,000 for failing to make a report required by §C(1) of this regulation within 3 days after learning of the alleged abuse, neglect, or exploitation.
+[(3)] (2) A licensee or an employee may be subject to a penalty imposed by the Secretary of up to $1,000 for failing to make a report required by §C(1) of this regulation within 3 days after learning of the alleged abuse, neglect, or financial exploitation.

-[(4)] (3) A person aggrieved by the action of the Secretary under §C of this regulation may appeal the Secretary's action by filing a request for a hearing in accordance with Regulation .64 of this chapter.
+[(4)] (3) A person aggrieved by the action of the Secretary under §C of this regulation may appeal the Secretary's action by filing a request for a hearing in accordance with Regulation [.64] .62 of this chapter.

 D. Investigations.
-An [assisted living] program shall:
+An assisted living program shall:

-(1) Thoroughly investigate all allegations of abuse, neglect, or exploitation and maintain on-site written documentation of the investigation; and
+(1) Thoroughly investigate all allegations of abuse, neglect, or financial exploitation and maintain on-site written documentation of the investigation; and

-(2) Take appropriate action to prevent further incidents of abuse, neglect, or exploitation while the investigation is in progress.
+(2) Take appropriate action to prevent further incidents of abuse, neglect, or financial exploitation while the investigation is in progress.

 E. Investigation Reports.

-(1) The licensee or any government agency that investigates the abuse, neglect, or exploitation shall send a report to:
+(1) The licensee or any government agency that investigates the abuse, neglect, or financial exploitation shall send a report to:

 (a) The Office of Health Care Quality;

-(b) The appropriate law enforcement agency; and
+(b) The appropriate law enforcement agency; [and]

-(c) The Department of Aging, or local area agency on aging.
+(c) The Department of Aging, or local area agency on aging[.] ; and

 (d) Adult Protective Services.